BrunoPB/BrunoPB/README.md

 - 🔭 Passionate about computer science
 - 🗺 Creator of the Fan-Made Pokemon game Pokemon Brasil
-- 🔎 Currently working on a research in UFMG for Google
+- 🔎 Currently working on a compilers research in UFMG for Google
 - 🧱 Building the Godeck mobile game

 ## Languages